Skip to content

 Supported parameters:

-• --wb-entity: The space name where the wandb project is located.
+• --wb-entity: Wandb entity (username/team) where the project resides.

-• --wb-runid: The ID of the wandb Run (a specific experiment under the project).
+• --wb-runid: Wandb Run ID (specific experiment under the project).

-If --wb-runid is not provided, all Runs under the specified project will be converted; if provided, only the specified Run will be converted.
+If --wb-runid is omitted, all Runs under the project will be converted.
+If specified, only the selected Run will be converted.

 python